-- ❖ INVASIVE SPECIES ALERT!
-Identified in 2017 on sheep in NJ (native to Asia).
-Not established in VT (yet). - Hosts: Wide range of domestic animals & wildlife (sometimes humans) - Habitat: Pastures & meadows - ❖ Parthenogenic/aesexual (can produce thousands of offspring without a male) - rapidly spreading across the US (NOT in VT, yet). - Very large infestations occur.
+- INVASIVE SPECIES ALERT!
+Identified in 2017 on sheep in NJ (native to Asia). - Hosts: Wide range of domestic animals & wildlife (sometimes humans) - Habitat: Pastures & meadows - ❖ Parthenogenic/aesexual (can produce thousands of offspring without a male) - rapidly spreading across the US (NOT in VT, yet). - Very large infestations occur.
 Tend to quest for hosts in groups on tops of vegetation (Larvae can be picked by the hundreds). - ❖ Diseases/Disorders: Several in its native range in humans, potential uncertain here in US, possibly Ehrlichiosis, - Causes Bovine theileriosis [Theileria orientalis Ikeda]